Tom Mix: Radio

-In 1933, Ralston Purina obtained his permission to produce the radio series Tom Mix Ralston Straight Shooters, which, but for one year during World War II, was popular throughout most of the 1930s through the early 1950s, well after Mix's death.
-Mix never appeared on these broadcasts (his voice, damaged by a bullet to the throat and repeated broken noses, was not fit for radio) and was instead played by radio actors: Artells Dickson (early 1930s), Jack Holden (from 1937), Russell Thorsen (early 1940s) and Joe "Curley" Bradley (from 1944).
+In 1933, Ralston Purina obtained Mix's permission to produce the children's radio series Tom Mix Ralston Straight Shooters, which aired between 1933 and 1951, though the series did not air for one year during WW2.
+Mix never appeared on these broadcasts due to his voice being deemed unfit for broadcast due to several serious injuries over the years, and the radio series survived over a decade after Mix's 1940 death.
+On radio, Mix was played by radio actors: Artells Dickson (early 1930s), Jack Holden (from 1937), Russell Thorsen (early 1940s) and Joe "Curley" Bradley (from 1944).
 Others in the supporting cast included George Gobel, Harold Peary and Willard Waterman.
+The radio show originally aired on the Blue Network, but later moved to distribution through the Mutual Broadcasting System, and varied from 15 to 30 minutes and airing three or five times a week over its run.

-The Ralston company offered ads during the radio program for listeners to send in for a series of 12 special Ralston–Tom Mix comic books available only by writing the Ralston Company by mail.
+The Ralston company offered ads during the radio program for listeners to send in for a series of 12 special Ralston–Tom Mix comic books, available only by writing the Ralston Company by mail.

-Most of Mix's radio work has been lost over the years; recordings of only approximately 30 scattered episodes, and no complete story arcs, survive.
+Most of Mix's radio work has been lost over the years.
+Recordings exist of only approximately 30 scattered episodes, and none of the series arcs that typified the show survive in full.